ARM-software/arm-trusted-firmware/docs/firmware-design.md

 memory.
 The SCP executes SCP_BL2 and signals to the Application Processor (AP) for BL2 execution to continue.

-#### BL31 (EL3 Runtime Firmware) image load
+#### EL3 Runtime Software image load

-BL2 loads the BL31 image from platform storage into a platform-specific address in trusted SRAM.
+BL2 loads the EL3 Runtime Software image from platform storage into a platform- specific address in trusted SRAM.
 If there is not enough memory to load the image or image is missing it leads to an assertion failure.
-If the BL31 image loads successfully, BL2 updates the amount of trusted SRAM used and available for use by BL31.
+If `LOAD_IMAGE_V2` is disabled and if image loads successfully, BL2 updates the amount of trusted SRAM used and available for use by EL3 Runtime Software.
 This information is populated at a platform-specific memory address.

-#### BL32 (Secure-EL1 Payload) image load
+#### AArch64 BL32 (Secure-EL1 Payload) image load

 BL2 loads the optional BL32 image from platform storage into a platform- specific region of secure memory.
 The image executes in the secure world.
 BL2